kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 ![visualise device state](img/admin-console-device-state.png)

-For this last step we will use Kuzzle Admin Console to visualize and change the state of the RGB light.
+For this last step we will use *Kuzzle Admin Console* to visualize and change the state of the RGB light.

 When booting, the device will publish its current state.
-You should be able to visualize it in Kuzzle Admin Console as shown in the picture.
+You should be able to visualize it in *Kuzzle Admin Console* as shown in the picture.

-To do so, open Kuzzle Admin Console and connect it to your Kuzzle Backend instance.
+To do so, open *Kuzzle Admin Console* and connect it to your *Kuzzle Backend* instance.
 Then open the **iot** index, and then the **device-state** collection.

 If your device booted up, you should see a document representing the state of your RBG light.
-The last step is to control the RBG light through Kuzzle Backend.
-The easiest way to do this for now is using Kuzzle Admin Console.
+The last step is to control the RBG light through *Kuzzle Backend*.
+The easiest way to do this for now is using *Kuzzle Admin Console*.

 ## Get in Control...